theNewDynamic/gohugo-theme-ananke/README.md

 Individual Page (prioritized over global):
 Set the `text_color` param in a page's markdown file front matter.

 note: The value of `text_color` must be a valid tachyons color class.
-Alist can be found [here](http://tachyons.io/docs/themes/skins/).
+A list can be found [here](https://tachyons.io/docs/themes/skins/).

 ### Localize date format